Standardized Interpretable Fairness Measures for Continuous Risk Scores: Experiments

 \subsection{Details on Adult experiments}

 All three models have been trained on 70\% of the dataset and evaluated on the remaining samples.
 We removed the feature \emph{relationship}, which is highly entangled with \emph{sex} through the categories \emph{husband} and \emph{wife} and we engineered the remaining features to merge rare categories.
 We used min-max-scaling on continuous features and one-hot-encoding for categorical features.
 Fig. \ref{adult-scores-logreg}-\ref{adult-scores-xgb} show the score distributions of the three scores on the testset.
-Fig. \ref{adult-WEO-S} and \ref{adult-WEO-U} show the classifier bias over the score range and the quantile-transformed score range.